sfigg/commercialization-public/docset/manufacture/iot/deploy-your-app-with-a-standard-board.md

 # Lab 1b: Add an app to your image

-\[This content has been tested on Windows 10 IoT Core Build 10586.
-Some of these procedures do not yet work on newer preview builds, including Windows 10 Anniversary SDK Preview Build 14295.\]

 We're now going to take an app (like the sample [Hello, World!](http://go.microsoft.com/fwlink/?LinkID=532945) app), package it up, and create a new image you can load onto new devices.

 **Note**  As we go through this manufacturing guide, ProjectA will start to resemble the SampleA image that's in C:\\IoT-ADK-AddonKit\\Source-arm\\Products\\SampleA.